If you’re having trouble choosing between Luminar Neo vs Luminar AI, I don’t blame you!

 The modular engine allows you to apply lots of different tools to an image without significant performance loss, with all edits saved automatically.

 Where this is most noticeable is when you’re using the various AI-powered tools in Luminar Neo, such as Sky AI and the new Relight AI tool.

 The new modular engine also uses less memory (RAM) and storage space on your computer.
 Users with low-powered computers who were frustrated with slow performance in Luminar AI should have a better experience with Neo.

 Finally, a modular engine means that the new architecture of Luminar Neo is more flexible, allowing Skylum to update it more easily in the future.

 In an ideal world, Luminar AI would have been built on this same modular engine, but for whatever reason, it wasn’t.
 To take advantage of the fastest version of the software yet, you need to buy Luminar Neo.

 2. New tools to fix common problems faced by photographers

 We all do our best to get the perfect picture ‘in-camera’, but sometimes, there’s something out of our control that can spoil the image.

-Luminar Neo features 4 brand new tools which can help us fix these issues much faster than by using Photoshop or any other image editor.
+Luminar Neo features several brand-new tools which can help us fix these issues much faster than by using Photoshop or any other image editor.